 Our new Sensory Room was installed in December 2019 and is now welcoming children who need time to become calm and relaxed.
 There are times when talking may not help and this is when children are offered the opportunity to have some time in the Sensory Room to relieve the stress and/or anxiety they are experiencing.
 We have found that 10 to 15 minutes works wonders.

-There is always an adult in The Base – from 8.30am to 3.30pm – so there is always someone to talk to.
+There is always an adult on duty in The Base – from 8.30 am to 3.30 pm – so your child will never be left alone.

 If a member of staff feels a pupil needs ‘time out’ they can send the child to The Base.
 The adult completes a referral slip briefly explaining the reason why.
 Alternatively, the child may ask for ‘time out’ if they feel unable to stay in the classroom or on the playground for any reason.
 Again, the teacher will send the referral slip with the child.
 We aim to ensure that children are always accompanied to The Base by either an adult or a trusted classmate.
 By making sure the child is always with someone, we hope to help the child feel they are never alone.

 The overriding aim of The Base is to positively address the child’s issues and help them return to the classroom and social learning environment as soon as possible.
 Where this proves inappropriate or contrary to the needs of the child, The Base is set up to allow the pupil the opportunity to complete their work without having to return to the lesson.
 In addition to the soft seating area, we have a large, colourful table for group work or working individually with the help of an adult.
 There are laptop computers to enable pupils to continue or complete work requiring the use of ICT.